Stanford rallies late to beat No. 3 Oregon 31-24 in OT

 Tremayne had to be taken off the field on a cart after an apparent leg injury in the first half.
 Before leaving the field, all his teammates came out to wish him well.

 Oregon running back CJ Verdel then was taken to the locker room on a cart after getting injured in the third quarter.
-Verdell ran for 63 yards and a TD
+Verdell ran for 63 yards and a TD.

 UP NEXT